A garden for all seasons

 This month sees a crescendo of colour in the Exedra Garden, where perennials and annuals provide a magical display, including African marigolds, mirabilis jalapa, and salvia horminum Oxford Blue.
 All around the Garden, trees are beginning to turn magnificent shades of red and gold.

-Elsewhere, the extensive crop of heritage fruits in the walled garden swells and ripens as harvest approaches.
+Elsewhere, the extensive crop of heritage fruits in the kitchen garden swells and ripens as harvest approaches.
 Apples and pears grown in the garden are used by our café, with surplus being turned into fresh-pressed and pasteurised juices – ready to sell to visitors in our shop.

 Looking good… click to expand